 Many times, your customer base could be going through their own issues, and that’s not something you can change.

 That’s why focusing on revenue is always the best approach.

-Spearmint Love was one of my favorite success stories over the past year.
+Spearmint Love is one my favorite success stories.

 The craziest part is that it almost didn’t happen.